 Medellín is the second largest city in Colombia and the capital of the department of Antioquia.
-It is located in the center of the “Valle de Aburrá” and has a population of 3,750,000 inhabitants.
-The city has an average temperature of 24°C throughout the year, which is why it is known as “the city of eternal spring”
+It is located in the center of the Aburrá Valley and has a population of 3,750,000 inhabitants.
+The city has an average temperature of 24 ° C throughout the year, which is why it is known as "the city of eternal spring."

-The capital of Antioquia is also recognized for its public transport system METRO.
-This articulated system connects the entire city thanks to the wide variety of buses, light rails, public bicycles, subway routes (it is the only city in the country with this system) and cable cars called “metrocable”, which have been the first in the world to be used as public transport throughout the year.
-Know them.
+The capital of Antioquia is also known for its METRO public transport system.
+This articulated system connects the entire city thanks to the great variety of bus routes, trams, public bicycles, subways (it is the only city in the country with this system) and cable cars, called metrocable, which have been the first in the world to be used as public transport throughout the year.
+Get to know them.

 In the last decade, the city has focused on tourism and the knowledge economy through the creation of tourist centers, innovation and entrepreneurship, which earned it in 2017 the title "global innovation hub"Granted by the Australian agency"2ThinkNow”And, subsequently, in 2018 as the most popular booming destination in South America, awarded byTripadvisor at the annual awards Travellers Choice.